 Risk Category Number of Inherent Risks Identified Number of Risks following mitigating action

-High 11 2
+High 11 3

-Medium 24 8
+Medium 24 7

 Low 10 35

-3.5.
-Action taken to mitigate risks has reduced the number of high risks from 11 to 2.
-The remaining high risks are in respect of a market crash leading to a failure to reduce the deficit, and the impact of a no-deal Brexit.
+3.3.
+Action taken to mitigate risks has reduced the number of high risks from 11 to 3.
+The remaining high risks are in respect of a market crash leading to a failure to reduce the deficit, the impact of a no deal Brexit and the cost implications of the McCloud judgement.